 Also Read: Baby Poop: What’s Normal & What’s Not

 This must be your number one question (right after wondering if you should worry, of course!).
 To put your mind at rest, read on below for some of the reasons for green stools in babies:

 On breastfeeding after the baby’s birth, the baby will pass her first stool in the form of meconium (a dark green substance that is the first faeces of a newborn).
 As your baby begins feeding on breast milk, this poop will transition from black/green/brown to yellow.
 This is natural, and is no cause for concern.

 The inclusion of green leafy vegetables such as spinach or peas could cause green poop.
 This could be because the baby has eaten the food too fast without properly chewing, or the food has passed through the digestive system too quickly.

 3. Imbalance of Foremilk/Hindmilk

 This happens when there is an improper mixing of foremilk and hindmilk.
-Foremilk (milk which comes out first) has a low-fat constitution and is rich in lactose.
-Hindmilk (comes out after foremilk), on the other hand, is rich in fat.
-Together, they form a perfect blend that is required for the baby’s diet.
+Foremilk (milk which comes out first from the breast) has a low fat constitution and is rich in lactose.
+Hindmilk (which comes out after foremilk), on the other hand, is rich in fat.
+Together, they form a perfect blend that is required for your new baby’s diet.
 However, when there is an abundance of foremilk, the baby is full before she can get to the hindmilk.
-This causes digestive problems as there may not be enough lactase to break down the lactose, leading to a green coloured stool.
+This causes digestive problems as there may not be enough lactase (a digestive enzyme) to break down the lactose, leading to green coloured stool.

-When babies go through their teething phase, they end up swallowing excessive drool which can lead to intestinal irritation.
+When babies go through their teething phase, they end up swallowing excessive drool and saliva which can lead to intestinal irritation.
 This irritation leads to a green, mucous-like stool.

 Here are some signs that your baby might be dehydrated: